 Record your progress

-Keep a diary or a log of your progress — it will serve as a reminder of how far you’ve come and give you encouragement if you’re feeling disheartened.
-Psychologists have shown that keeping a record can aid compliance in many tasks, such as weight loss or fitness goals.
-Take time to review your goals and adjust them if necessary as you go.
-Make sure to reward yourself with something healthy when you achieve your mini goals.
+Track your progress with a diary or an app — it will remind you of how far you’ve come and provide encouragement when you’re feeling down.
+Research shows that keeping a record can help you stay on track with tasks like weight loss or fitness goals.
+Regularly review and adjust your goals as needed.
+Don’t forget to reward yourself with something when you achieve your mini goals.

 Enlist the support of those around you.
-If family, friends and work colleagues are aware of your goals, they’re much more likely to be supportive and to encourage you to stay on track when you’re struggling.
+If your family, friends and work colleagues are aware of your goals, they’re much more likely to be supportive and encourage you to stay on track when you’re struggling.